Wyatt Earp: Just to live a normal life.

 Timing is everything they say.

 In ballistics certainly so.
 In the outcome of a day even more so.
 I missed out on a flight in a smallish plane some years ago, because I was suddenly sick to my stomach.
 All aboard died.
-My stomach bug was not the flu but a yet known and unplanned pregnancy.
+My stomach bug was not the flu but a not yet known and unplanned pregnancy.